check-spelling/cassandra/src/java/org/apache/cassandra/service/paxos/Paxos.md

 half the replicas for the given partition.

 Range movements (i.e. joining or leaving nodes), however, can change the set of replicas that are responsible for a partition.
-In the exteme case, after multiple range movements it is possible to have a completely different set of replicas responsible for the partition (i.e. no quorum can exist that contains a replica for all earlier transactions).
+In the extreme case, after multiple range movements it is possible to have a completely different set of replicas responsible for the partition (i.e. no quorum can exist that contains a replica for all earlier transactions).
 To deal with this problem, we must ensure that: